firephinx/openpose_ros/README.md

 ### Potential Installation Issues
 1. If cv_bridge is causing you errors and/or you decide to use OpenCV 3.2+, copy the cv_bridge folder from https://github.com/ros-perception/vision_opencv into your catkin_workspace/src directory.
-2. If you have problems with finding Threads::Threads during catkin_make, uncomment this line in CMakeLists.txt # find_package(CUDA REQUIRED)

 ## Running
 ```bash